 The second part of the module will introduce discrete-time Markov chains and their key properties, including the Chapman-Kolmogorov equations, classification of states, recurrence and transience, stationarity, time reversibility, ergodicity.
 Moreover, a concise overview of Poisson processes, continuous-time Markov chains and Brownian motion will be given.

 A large and diverse set of optional modules allows sufficient flexibility for students to develop their own specialist interests.
-Each student is free to choose any module from the following modules.
+Each student is free to choose any module from the following modules for completing 30-32.5 ECTS.
 Students will be restricted to a maximum of two modules each worth 7.5 ECTS.
 These modules run in the Spring term unless otherwise stated.

 Elective A options